 Summary: Is your Outlook taking forever to receive emails and load attachments?
 This may be a sign of a damaged PST file or problem with a storage device, such as a hard drive, where the PST file is stored.
-In this post, we cover solutions to fix this issue of slow Outlook performance while sending or receiving emails in Outlook 2007, 2010, 2013, 2016, and 2019.
+In this post, we cover solutions to fix this issue Outlook Slow or Outlook Running low performance while sending or receiving emails in Outlook 2007, 2010, 2013, 2016, and 2019.

 Outlook works smoothly when set up on a compatible system.
 However, with time and as the mailbox (or PST) size grows, Outlook often starts showing signs of degraded performance.

 A most common outcome of this degraded performance and a recurring Outlook issue is that the application starts taking more time to send or receive emails and download attachments.
 Even after several refreshes, the new emails and attachments are displayed only after a while.

 |Expert’s Opinion: Outlook experts suggest to check the health of Outlook PST file using SCANPST.EXE or a trusted PST recovery software.
 In most cases, error/damage in the Outlook PST file is responsible for the delay in receiving Outlook emails.|

 Read on to know more about the issue.
 Also, learn solutions to fix the issue of Outlook Running Slow on Outlook 2019, 2016, 2013, 2010 & 2007.